 Only change is realistic

 However, as soon as such movements leave their niches, adverse winds also increase.
 This is because the path towards a truly common-good-oriented economy that is viable for the future is no win-win game.
 To walk this path means to defy powerful interests and question ownership structures.
-Most people in cities for example are forced to participate in the accumulation as wageworkers in order to pay rent pocketed by a clique of real estate fat cats and funds in order to keep the wheels of the financial markets turning.
+Most people in cities, for example, are forced to participate in the accumulation as wageworkers in order to pay rent pocketed by a clique of real estate fat cats and funds in order to keep the wheels of the financial markets turning.
 A serious transformation is unthinkable without changing ownership structures.
 The same applies to the struggle for decentral energy structures, other forms of mobility, food sovereignty, patent-free products and our water and health supply.

 We are moving towards a new era of revolutions.
-It is impossible to project the final results: whether it will be a world even more shaped by injustice than today, or a more peaceful world.
-Only one thing is for sure: in a chaotic system even a butterfly’s flap can cause a storm on the other side of the World.
+It is impossible to project the final results: whether it will be a world shaped even more by injustice than today, or a more peaceful world.
+Only one thing is for sure: in a chaotic system even a butterfly’s wing flap can cause a storm on the other side of the World.
 It is up to all of us.